gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

-OpenAI Agents SDK with local LLM
+# OpenAI Agents SDK with Local LLM

 The OpenAI Agents SDK is a Python-based framework designed for building production-ready AI agent applications.
 It provides a streamlined approach to creating agentic systems where multiple AI agents collaborate through task delegation and tool usage.

-Core Components:
+## Core Components

-Agent Loop: Manages iterative task execution with integrated tool usage and result processing.
+- **Agent Loop**: Manages iterative task execution with integrated tool usage and result processing.
-Handoff System: Enables dynamic task delegation between specialized agents using triaging logic.
+- **Handoff System**: Enables dynamic task delegation between specialized agents using triaging logic.
-Guardrails: Implements parallel validation pipelines for input sanitization and output safety checks.
+- **Guardrails**: Implements parallel validation pipelines for input sanitization and output safety checks.
-Tracing: Built-in observability with execution flow visualization and performance monitoring.
+- **Tracing**: Built-in observability with execution flow visualization and performance monitoring.

-And The Large Language Model (LLM) is the core intelligence behind the OpenAI Agents SDK workflow.
+The Large Language Model (LLM) is the core intelligence behind the OpenAI Agents SDK workflow.
 It powers the agent's decision-making, natural language understanding, and reasoning abilities.

-Before diving into the technical details, let’s explore its benefits and how it differs from other existing agentic frameworks.
+Before diving into the technical details, let's explore its benefits and how it differs from other existing agentic frameworks.

-Benefits
+## Benefits

-Production Readiness
+### Production Readiness

-1.1.
-Simplified upgrade path from experimental Swarm framework
+1. Simplified upgrade path from experimental Swarm framework

-1.2.
-Built-in rate limiting and error handling
+2. Built-in rate limiting and error handling

-1.3.
-Enterprise-grade security controls for LLM interactions
+3. Enterprise-grade security controls for LLM interactions

-2. Developer Experience
+### Developer Experience

-2.1. reduction in boilerplate code compared to vanilla implementations
+1. Reduction in boilerplate code compared to vanilla implementations

-2.2 Integrated debugging through execution tracing dashboard
+2. Integrated debugging through execution tracing dashboard

-2.3.
-Python-native implementation using modern type hints
+3. Python-native implementation using modern type hints

-Framework Comparison
+## Framework Comparison
 There are many agentic frameworks available today.
 Let’s take a quick look at how this protocol compares with other popular frameworks
 For those like me encountering the term “Pydantic-based validation” for the first time:

 Pydantic validation is the process of ensuring that input data matches the expected structure, types, and constraints by using Pydantic models.
 It automates type-checking and data parsing, raising errors when data is invalid.

-Workflow
+## Workflow

-As I mentioned before that, the LLM is the core intelligence behind the OpenAI Agents SDK workflow.
-It powers the agent’s decision-making, natural language understanding, and reasoning abilities.
-Here’s how it fits into each stage of the workflow:
+As mentioned before, the LLM is the core intelligence behind the OpenAI Agents SDK workflow.
+It powers the agent's decision-making, natural language understanding, and reasoning abilities.
+Here's how it fits into each stage of the workflow:

-Input Interpretation.
-The process starts when the agent receives an input.
+1. **Input Interpretation**: The process starts when the agent receives an input.
 This could be a user query, a task to perform, or data from external sources.

-Decision-Making (Agent Logic).
-The LLM decides whether the agent should process the request internally or invoke external tools.
+2. **Decision-Making (Agent Logic)**: The LLM decides whether the agent should process the request internally or invoke external tools.
 It reasons through complex prompts and selects the best approach.

-Tool Invocation.
-When the agent receives input, it decides whether it needs external tools (e.g., web search, database queries) to fulfill the request.
+3. **Tool Invocation**: When the agent receives input, it decides whether it needs external tools (e.g., web search, database queries) to fulfill the request.
 It calls the relevant tool and processes the output.

-Reasoning and Iteration (Agent Loop).
-The agent loop is powered by the LLM.
+4. **Reasoning and Iteration (Agent Loop)**: The agent loop is powered by the LLM.
 It enables the agent to:
-Reflect on intermediate outputs.
+   - Reflect on intermediate outputs
-Determine if further actions are needed.
+   - Determine if further actions are needed
-Continue processing until a valid response is generated.
+   - Continue processing until a valid response is generated

-5. Task Delegation (Handoff Mechanism).
-It delegates tasks to specialized sub-agents.
+5. **Task Delegation (Handoff Mechanism)**: It delegates tasks to specialized sub-agents.
 This is useful for breaking down complex workflows.

-6. Validation and Guardrails.
-Guardrails ensure that inputs and outputs meet specific validation and safety standards.
+6. **Validation and Guardrails**: Guardrails ensure that inputs and outputs meet specific validation and safety standards.
 They prevent the agent from executing unsafe or invalid actions.

-7. Response Generation.
-Finally, the LLM synthesizes all gathered information into a coherent, human-readable response.
+7. **Response Generation**: Finally, the LLM synthesizes all gathered information into a coherent, human-readable response.

 The next image illustrates the entire workflow.

-Let’s summarize the workflow:
+### Workflow Summary

-Input: User provides a request.
+- **Input**: User provides a request
-Agent: Receives and interprets the input.
+- **Agent**: Receives and interprets the input
-Tools: Calls external tools (e.g., search, data retrieval).
+- **Tools**: Calls external tools (e.g., search, data retrieval)
-Agent Loop: Iterates until the task is complete.
+- **Agent Loop**: Iterates until the task is complete
-Handoff: Delegates tasks to specialized agents if needed.
+- **Handoff**: Delegates tasks to specialized agents if needed
-Guardrails: Ensures input/output compliance.
+- **Guardrails**: Ensures input/output compliance
-Output: Delivers the final response to the user.
+- **Output**: Delivers the final response to the user

-Having clarified the concept of an agent, let’s now explore a quick example that demonstrates how the Agent SDK operates.
+Having clarified the concept of an agent, let's now explore a quick example that demonstrates how the Agent SDK operates.

-Get started.
+## Getting Started
 First, install Ollama on your local machine.
 Then, obtain your OpenAI API key to use the SDK.

-Step 1.
-Run your LLM model on Ollama
+### Step 1: Run your LLM model on Ollama

 ```bash
 ollama run qwen2.5:7b  # you can use any model like llama3.2